ACINQ/eclair/docs/PostgreSQL.md

 PostgreSQL supports [different types of replication](https://www.postgresql.org/docs/current/different-replication-solutions.html).
-The most suitable type for an Eclair node is [synchronous streaming replication](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION), because it provides a very important feature, that helps to keep the replicated channel's state up to date:
+The most suitable type for an Eclair node is [synchronous streaming replication](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION), because it provides a very important feature, that helps keep the replicated channel's state up to date:

 > When requesting synchronous replication, each commit of a write transaction will wait until confirmation is received that the commit has been written to the write-ahead log on disk of both the primary and standby server.